 Open Recreation includes all water surface areas available for year-round or seasonal water-based recreational use.
 With the exception of the Restricted and Designated No-Wake areas described in the above paragraphs, the remaining water surface of approximately 21,536 acres at Whitney Lake water surface is designated as Open Recreation.
-USCG regulatory buoys are deployed throughout Whitney Lake's Open Recreation areas to aid the public in safely navigating the lake.
+Boaters are advised through maps, brochures, and signs at boat ramps and marinas, that navigational hazards may be present at any time and at any location in these areas.